giavinh79/react-body-highlighter/example/README.md

 # react-body-highlighter example

-Small repo for testing published component module.
+Small repo for testing local component module before publishing.
+After a successful test, re-build the module, push changes to repo, and publish using np.

 1. Installing